xubingyue/avocadodb/Documentation/Books/Manual/Foxx/GettingStarted.md

 .description('Prints a personalized greeting.');
 ```

-The first line imports the [`joi` module from npm](https://www.npmjs.com/package/joi) which comes bundled with ArangoDB.
+The first line imports the [`joi` module from npm](https://www.npmjs.com/package/joi) which comes bundled with AvocadoDB.
 Joi is a validation library that is used throughout Foxx to define schemas and parameter types.

 **Note**: You can bundle your own modules from npm by installing them in your service folder and making sure the `node_modules` folder is included in your zip archive.
 For more information see the section on [module dependencies in the chapter on dependencies](Dependencies.md#module-dependencies).